 Most pipeline for the project is installed in the public right of way.
-There are two exceptions, where the pipeline tunnels under the Willamette River and under Oswego Lake.
-Read the What to Expect During Construction handout (1.2 MB, Spring 2013) for more detailed maps and information about the construction process.
+There is an exception, where the pipeline tunnels under the Willamette River.
+Read the What to Expect During Construction handout (781 kb, May 2014) for more detailed maps and information about the construction process.

 This week, crews poured concrete for the meter vault walls and began excavating for the pump can (enclosure for the pump).
 Soil was also removed out of the vegetated corridor to prepare for plantings in the next few months.
 The site for the generator pad was also graded, to prepare for a concrete pour.